Zwogli/CI-CD-Exercise/README.md

 > [!IMPORTANT]
 >
 > - Linux / Mac shelsript, create a `up.sh` file in your working-folder
-> - Windows command prompt, create a `up.bat` in your working-folder
+> - Windows command prompt, create a `up.bat` file in your working-folder

-## 4. CI/CD Script
+## 3.1 Simple CI/CD script

 Now you can open your command prompt file to add following script: